Company Details

 Corrective Actions: $5 Million Settlement For Affected Individuals, Criminal Prosecution Of Responsible Party,

-Post-Incident Analysis Process: The company's process for conducting post-incident analysis is described as Law Enforcement, .
+Post-Incident Analysis Process: The company's process for conducting post-incident analysis is described as Law Enforcement, , International law enforcement partners (FBI, Ukrainian cyber police, National Police).

 Corrective Actions Taken: The company has taken the following corrective actions based on post-incident analysis: $5 Million Settlement For Affected Individuals, Criminal Prosecution Of Responsible Party, .

-Last Attacking Group: The attacking group in the last incident were an Former Employee, former employee of Nuance Communications and Former Nuance Employee.
+Last Attacking Group: The attacking group in the last incident were an Former Employee, former employee of Nuance Communications, Former Nuance Employee and Ryuk Ransomware Operation.

 Most Recent Incident Detected: The most recent incident detected was on 2023-11.